How Girls Can Help to Build Up the Empire

-The Handbook for Girl Guides or How Girls Can Help to Build Up the Empire is the full title of the book more commonly known as How Girls Can Help to Build up the Empire.
+The Handbook for Girl Guides or How Girls Can Help to Build Up the Empire is the full title of the book more commonly known as How Girls Can Help to Build up the Empire (referring to the British Empire).
 It was the first handbook for Girl Guides.
-The author was Agnes Baden-Powell in conjunction with (then) Lieutenant-General Sir Robert Baden-Powell.
+The author was Agnes Baden-Powell in conjunction with her elder brother, then Lieutenant-General Sir Robert Baden-Powell.
 It was published in May 1912 by Thomas Nelson and Sons.
+One edition omits the word "up" from the title.